RxLaboratory/RxDocs/src-colors/docs/F-representation.md

 ![](img/cie1931-3d.svg)

-In order to establish this representation, the CIE chose three theoretical primary colors different from Red, Green and Blue more common, called X, Y and Z, able to include the entirety of the visible colors.
-This representation is thus the **CIE XYZ colorimetric space of 1931**, and is still used today as reference to represent and compare all the other colorimetric spaces.
+In order to establish this representation, the CIE chose three theoretical primary colors different from the more common Red, Green and Blue, called X, Y and Z, able to include the entirety of the visible colors.
+This representation is the **CIE XYZ colorimetric space of 1931**, and is still used today as reference to represent and compare all the other colorimetric spaces.

 The parameters defining this color space were carefully chosen in order to represent the entirety of the colors perceived by human vision.